 What do you need to know about National Insurance (NI) on employment income?

-These can be monthly, weekly or quarterly instalments – depending on the employee’s contract.
 This implies that if you earn more than the regular income amounts, you will make extra NI contributions.
-Also, once you pay that extra income as NI contribution, you can not claim that amount back even if you earn less during the other periods of the tax year.
+Notably, once you pay that extra income as NI contribution, you can not claim that amount back even if you earn less during the other periods of the tax year.

 Video: How to Register For and File a Self-Assessment Tax Return?

-Learn How to Register for Self-Assessment and File for a Tax Return Online?
+Learn How to Register for Self-Assessment and File for a Tax Return Online.

 What do you pay National Insurance on?

 You and your employer are legally required to pay National Insurance contributions on your income, including sick leave pay, holiday pay or maternity leave pay.
-Usually, they are paid on any benefit or reward that is highly liquid.
+Usually, they are paid for any benefit or reward that is highly liquid.
 There are some flexibilities to this rule; you might be exempted if a portion of your income is in the form of shares in the company you are employed with; this can be achieved with the help of tax-approved share schemes.

-If you are entitled to certain benefits, you as an employee are not liable to make National Insurance contributions.
+If you are entitled to certain benefits, you, as an employee, are not liable to make National Insurance contributions.
 However, there are also exceptions to this rule where employers must pay NI on the monetary value of any benefits they are entitled to enjoy.

 What does your National Insurance cover?